Manuel Olaguer Feliú: Biography

-The viceroy of Peru sent him on the Frigate Thomas, on an expedition in aid of the royal army of General Antonio Pareja, for the recovery of Chile, but was captured with other leaders in Talcahuano (1813).
+The viceroy of Peru sent him on the Frigate Thomas, on an expedition in aid of the royal army of General Antonio Pareja, for the recovery of Chile, but he was captured with other leaders in Talcahuano (1813).
 He was released in 1814.

-He held several public offices, including the Junta convened by Francisco Casimiro Marcó del Pont, last Captain General of Chile.
+He held several public offices, including the Junta convened by Francisco Casimiro Marcó del Pont, the last Captain General of Chile.

 He was promoted to the rank of Brigadier by the Viceroy of Peru, then confirmed by the King.

 In 1816, the Brigadier Manuel Olaguer Feliú proceeded to draw and build on the Santa Lucía Hill, on the eastern edge of the city of Santiago de Chile, two forts or castles, one north and another south of the hill, built of stone and lime and able to put eight or twelve cannons each.
-Besides, he drew and built an outbuilding for ammunition depot and to house the garrison.
+Besides, he drew and built an outbuilding for an ammunition depot and to house the garrison.

-On August 10, 1816, President Marcó del Pont commissioned him to find and organize a place to Campus Martius, to instruct the troops.
+On August 10, 1816, President Marcó del Pont commissioned him to find and organize a place in Campus Martius, to instruct the troops.
 He is considered one of the most distinguished military engineers in the history of Chile.

-After the defeat of the royalist army in the Battle of Chacabuco by the Army of the Andes under General José de San Martín, then returned to Peru, being one of the commanders in chief of the fleet of 11 ships that brought back the remains of the Spanish army at El Callao.
+After the defeat of the royalist army in the Battle of Chacabuco by the Army of the Andes under General José de San Martín, he returned to Peru, being one of the commanders in chief of the fleet of 11 ships that brought back the remains of the Spanish army at El Callao.

 Between 1818 and 1822, Field Marshal Manuel Olaguer Feliu, as Director of the Royal Engineers and Deputy Inspector of the Viceroyalty of Peru, joined the War Council (Junta de Guerra in Spanish) chaired by the Viceroy Pezuela.
-Later, he was appointed by the Viceroy of La Serna as Deputy of the council of Pacification of the Peru, where they tried with General José de San Martín the conditions of surrender of El Callao.
+Later, he was appointed by the Viceroy of La Serna as Deputy of the council of Pacification of Peru, where they tried with General José de San Martín the conditions of surrender of El Callao.

-In 1819, he was awarded the Gran Cross of San Hermenegildo by the King of Spain.
+In 1819, he was awarded the Grand Cross of San Hermenegildo by the King of Spain.

-On his return to Spain he was Director of the Royal Engineers and Deputy Inspector in Galicia.
-He died in 1824, in La Coruña, being Captain General of Galicia.
+On his return to Spain, he was Director of the Royal Engineers and Deputy Inspector in Galicia.
+He died in 1824 in La Coruña, being Captain General of Galicia.